Enter Bird's Name in Search Box:

 Nesting: Three to five creamy white-coloured eggs marked with brown spots.
 Builds its nest on the ground or in shrubs close to the forest floor.
 The nest is composed of leaves, twigs and is formed in moss.

 |B L||W W||W||Family||Latin Name|

 |5.75" 14.6cm||9" 22.9cm||0.5 oz 14.2g||Parulidae||Oporornis agilis|

-Distribution: Found from the central regions of Quebec, as far north as James Bay, west through the central portions of the prairies into northern British Columbia, just south of the western Great Lakes.
-Migrates in the fall through the Atlantic coastal states, spending its winters in central parts of South America.
+Distribution: Found from the central regions of Quebec and as far north as James Bay, west through the central portions of the prairies into northern British Columbia, just south of the western Great Lakes.
+It migrates in the fall through the Atlantic coastal states and spends its winters in central parts of South America.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.